 The fund's investment strategy pursues an ESG approach, in which the sustainable orientation of the fund is to be ensured by taking into account various sustainability indicators.
 Screening criteria are set for the acquisition of certain assets of the fund.

 The sustainability indicators may include environmental, social, governance, sustainable business and controversy dimensions depending on the type of issuer and assesses the ESG profile of the issuer.
-Securities of issuers that are rated sustainable according to the sustainability metrics will be designated as sustainable in accordance with the Fund's investment strategy.
-The investment strategy will further take into account the principle adverse impacts on sustainability factors.
+As part of the investment strategy, the principal adverse impacts on sustainability metrics are also taken into account.